Recently I went to see the movie ”Juniper” - a movie starring Charlotte Rampling who…

 Those people we want to avoid are the very people we would benefit the most from talking with.
 Not because of them but because of you.
 You are carrying with you the unresolved issues.
 Your anger and your sadness is hampering you to be fully present in the here and now.

 In Radical Honesty, we often talk about “completion talks” or “honest conversations.”
 We highly encourage people to complete the unfinished business from their past.
+The sidewalk test is one way to know if you have unfinished business with someone.

 Yet, what exactly does this mean?